ViviFeathers/558Basic/README.md

 ![](README_files/figure-gfm/graphics4-1.png)<!-- -->

+“maybelline” has items in all 9 product types, since this brand started up with mascara and foundation, the biggest product type is mascara and the smallest category is lip liner.

-### Find measures of center and spread for rating by product types.
+### Rating summary by product type.

-I will write a get rating mean, standard deviation, variance, median and IQR by costmetic type groups.
+After removing records with missing rating, I am going to calculate the rating mean, standard deviation, variance, median, Q1 and Q3 across product types by using a `group_by` and a `summarise` function.

 ``` r
  mbl_factor %>%